 After we crossed the pass and made our way partially up the next hill (and passing no small number of day hikers returning from their hikes in the process), Quoi decided to strip down and hike naked, wearing underwear, and her t-shirt folded over her pack’s sternum strap as a modesty guard for day hikers unaware of hike naked day.
 (Also, it was still a little cool out.)
 At the end of the day, Quoi was a little surprised that no one else we met went naked, but I figured that it was because we were so close to town, and that we’re also still a bit ahead of the main bubble of hikers, which is probably still a week behind us.

 This afternoon, the trail was joined by the Tahoe Rim Trail, a 165-mile trail around the mountain ridges surrounding Lake Tahoe.
-The TRT will follow the PCT for about the next 50 miles.
+The Tahoe Rim Trail will follow the PCT for about the next 50 miles.

 Later, we briefly stopped at a campsite that we thought was the one we were looking for, and found it barely suitable; the one good tentsite was already taken, and the other two spots were small and lumpy.
 We were chased away by the mosquitoes and the realization that where we were actually looking for was a quarter mile ahead.

 We reached the campsite we were actually looking for a little before 6:30, crossing a nice creek, and found the place also swarming with mosquitoes.
-But, we were a bit tired, and we’d already completed out goal of 20 miles for the day, so we stopped there anyway.
-The mosquitoes were so bad that, because we only had a short distance into town tomorrow, I skipped cooking dinner, and instead had a snack dinner, adding in some fig bars and cheese that Quoi had extra.
+But, we were a bit tired, and we’d already completed our goal of 20 miles for the day, so we stopped there anyway.
+I collected and started filtering water for dinner, but the mosquitoes were so bad that, since it’s only about 3.5 miles into town tomorrow, I skipped cooking dinner, and instead had a snack dinner, adding in some fig bars and cheese that Quoi had extra.

 The campsite offered a small view of Lake Tahoe, our first glimpse of the lake we’ll be hiking around over the next few days after we leave town.